 After being fired from his job as an architectural model fabricator, George Monroe (Kevin Kline) discovers that he has advanced stage cancer and any treatment would be futile.
-George decides to demolish the home left to him by his father and spend his last days building a new house from the ground up, enlisting his son, Sam (Hayden Christensen) to whom he has not revealed his terminal condition, with whom he has a dysfunction relationship.
+George decides to demolish the home left to him by his father and spend his last days building a new house from the ground up, enlisting his estranged son, Sam (Hayden Christensen), to whom he has not revealed his terminal condition.
 In the meantime, George also reconnects with his ex-wife and Sam's mother, Robin (Kristin Scott Thomas), who decides to assist as well.
 Also joining in the construction are various neighbors, including Alyssa (Jena Malone), Sam's classmate who lives next door with her mother Colleen (Mary Steenburgen); and local policeman and George's childhood friend Kurt Walker (Scott Bakula).

 This film features examples of:

-- Heroic RRoD: George has these in escalating fashion as both cancer and exertion take their toll on him as the film progresses, culminating in a Character Death.
+- Heroic RRoD: George has these in escalating fashion as both cancer and exertion take their toll on him as the film progresses, culminating in his death.

 - Informed Poverty: A weird example in that George is a middle-aged architect who lives in a run-down house, and the movie takes place in a supposedly middle-class neighborhood.
 The problem is that the "run-down house" is on the edge of a cliff with a view of the ocean; that kind of real estate anywhere in California would be obscenely valuable.note

-- Jizzed in My Pants: Alyssa, the girl that Sam has a crush on, decides at one point to join Sam in the shower, which he is borrowing the use of since his and George's new house is still largely incomplete.
-Sam, rather understandably, promptly gets a Raging Stiffie as a result.
-Sam, obviously being controlled by a stronger force than himself at this point, asks Alyssa if he can kiss her.
+- Jizzed in My Pants: Alyssa, the girl who Sam has a crush on, decides at one point to join Sam in the shower, which he is borrowing the use of since his and George's new house is still largely incomplete.
+Sam, rather understandably, promptly gets a Raging Stiffie as a result, and then asks Alyssa if he can kiss her.
 She agrees on the condition that they be Just Friends afterwards.
-All this stimulation swiftly causes him to ejaculate all over the shower.
+All this stimulation swiftly causes him to ejaculate (off-screen, thankfully) all over the shower.
 Of course, awkward as this whole scene is for everyone involved, it does result in one of the movie's best funny moments when she immediately follows up her moment of amused disgust with "You're scrubbing down the shower."

 - Shower of Love: Sam inadvertently ends up in one of these with his crush, Alyssa, but it goes no further than the two of them kissing before it abruptly ends in awkwardness.
 They do, however, end up with a Relationship Upgrade from there on out.